 Surf Fishing for Striped Bass in Connecticut: A Complete Technique Guide

-There's something different about catching a striper from the shore.
-No boat, no captain, no captain's fees.
+At Old Saybrook's Connecticut River jetty in May, migrating stripers stack so thick during the peak spring run that anglers fishing plugs from shore routinely find 20-pound class fish within casting range — no boat required.
+No guide fees, no captain's chair.
 Just you, the darkness before dawn, a sandy beach or a rocky point, and the moment when something big takes your plug and the drag screams.
-Connecticut's coastline has excellent surf fishing โ€” from the sandy beaches of Hammonasset to the rocky points at Watch Hill and the jetties around New Haven Harbor.
-Here's how to approach it.
+Connecticut's coastline gives you excellent surf access — from the sandy flats of Hammonasset to the rocky points at Watch Hill and the jetties flanking New Haven Harbor.

 Reading the Water: Where Stripers Feed from Shore

 Surf fishing is fundamentally about reading the water and finding where fish are likely to be.
-Stripers in the surf are feeding โ€” they're using structure and current to ambush baitfish, and you need to put your offering where that's happening.
+Stripers in the surf are feeding — they're using structure and current to ambush baitfish, and you need to put your offering where that's happening.

-**Points and headlands:** Rocky points that extend into the Sound create current seams as the tide flows past.
-Stripers position on the downcurrent edge of these seams to intercept bait swept past by the current.
+Points and headlands: Rocky points that extend into the Sound create current seams as the tide flows past.
+Stripers typically position on the downcurrent edge of these seams to intercept bait swept past by the current.
 Rocky points at dawn and dusk during a running tide are your highest-percentage spots.

 Jetties and breakwaters: Jetties create current, hold mussels and crabs, and provide edge structure that stripers patrol.
 Fish the tip on an outgoing tide when current is moving off the end of the structure.
 Fish the sides on a flooding tide when bait is being swept along the rocks.

-**Beach structure:** On sandy beaches, look for cuts and channels between sandbars (the water appears darker/deeper), points where sand bars end and gaps form, and troughs running parallel to shore.
+Beach structure: On sandy beaches, look for cuts and channels between sandbars (the water appears darker/deeper), points where sandbars end and gaps form, and troughs running parallel to shore.
 These are the feeding lanes.
-Whitewater where waves break over a submerged bar is often productive โ€” stripers work the edges of breaking waves.
+Whitewater where waves break over a submerged bar is often productive — many anglers find stripers working the edges of breaking waves consistently.

 Timing: Tides and Seasons

-**Tides matter more than almost anything else in surf fishing.** Stripers feed in moving water โ€” they use current to ambush bait.
+Tides matter more than almost anything else in surf fishing.
+Stripers feed in moving water — they use current to ambush bait.
 Dead slack tide (high or low) is typically the slowest fishing.
-Moving water (2โ€“3 hours after high, 2โ€“3 hours after low) is when stripers are most active.
+Many experienced CT surf anglers find the bite sharpest roughly 2–3 hours into the outgoing or incoming tide, though the exact window varies by location and structure.

 Seasons in Connecticut:

-*Spring run (mid-April โ€“ mid-June):* Stripers migrate north from Chesapeake and Hudson River overwintering areas.
-They arrive on CT's coast following bunker (menhaden) schools.
-The spring run produces excellent shore fishing as fish are actively feeding after winter.
-Smaller "schoolies" (under 28 inches) arrive first; larger fish follow the bunker.
+Spring run (typically mid-April – mid-June): Stripers migrate north following bunker (menhaden) schools.
+They arrive along CT's coast and the spring run often produces solid shore fishing as fish are actively feeding.
+Smaller "schoolies" (under 28 inches) tend to arrive first; larger fish follow the bunker.

-*Summer (late June โ€“ August):* The best surf fishing shifts to early morning and late evening/night.
-Daytime action slows as fish go deep in the heat.
-The late June through July striper blitzes on CT beaches when bunker schools push close to shore are spectacular โ€” surface-feeding fish drive bait onto the beach and any plug cast into the melee gets crushed.
+Summer (late June – August): The best surf fishing typically shifts to early morning and late evening or night as daytime action often slows in the heat.
+In some years, striper blitzes on CT beaches occur when bunker schools push close to shore — surface-feeding fish drive bait toward the beach and any plug cast into the melee gets crushed.

-*Fall run (September โ€“ November):* Often the best fishing of the year.
-Stripers feed aggressively as they begin migrating south, and big fish are accessible from shore.
-October is peak season for large fish on CT beaches and rocky points.
+Fall run (September – November): Often the best fishing of the year for shore anglers.
+Stripers feed aggressively as they begin migrating south, and big fish are frequently accessible from shore.
+October is typically peak season for large fish on CT beaches and rocky points.

-*Winter (December โ€“ March):* Stripers are essentially gone from CT by December.
-A few fish linger into December in the eastern Sound near the Race, but winter surf fishing is not productive here.
+Winter (December – March): Stripers are largely gone from CT waters by December.
+A few fish may linger into December in the eastern Sound near the Race, but winter surf fishing is not productive here.

 Plugs, Lures, and Bait

-**Swimming plugs (jointed and straight):** The classic striper plug is a large swimming lure โ€” the Bomber Long A, Sebile Magic Swimmer, Yo-Zuri Crystal Minnow, and similar styles.
-These create a natural swimming action retrieved at a slow-to-medium pace.
+Swimming plugs (jointed and straight): The classic striper plug is a large swimming lure — the Bomber Long A, Sebile Magic Swimmer, Yo-Zuri Crystal Minnow, and similar styles create a natural swimming action retrieved at a slow-to-medium pace.
 Work them along current seams, near structure, and through breaking waves.
 Colors: black, dark olive, and white work at night; natural bunker/herring colors during daylight.

 Metal lips / classic wood plugs: The Danny plug, the Canal Special, and similar metal-lip swimmers are legendary striper lures in the Northeast surf.
 They swim very close to the surface with a wide wobble.
 Work these in lighter surf and near the surface around structure.